Via Tommaso da Cazzaniga

 Rebekka Hirschberg studied architecture at the TU Graz, the ENSAP Lille and the Chinese University of Hong Kong.
 She then completed the MAS in History and Theory of Architecture at ETH Zurich.
 In 2020–21, she was assistant for the ETH research project Cooperative Conditions.
-A Primer on Architecture, Finance and Regulation, led by Anne Kockelkorn and Susanne Schindler.
+A Primer on Architecture, Finance and Regulation in Zurich, led by Anne Kockelkorn and Susanne Schindler.
 The project was presented at the 2021 Venice Architecture Biennale and will be published in 2023.
 In 2019, she worked as a research assistant for Rural Urban Framework at the University of Hong Kong.
 In 2018, she co-founded the independent research collective wohnlabor.
 Since then, the group of five architects has been researching (collective) housing, financing models, and urban planning.
 Rebekka lives and works in Vienna.

 ITER is an architecture and urban design practice founded in Zurich and based in Milan.
 Led by Carla Ferrer and Marco Jacomella, the studio is active in Italy and Switzerland.
 Recently, ITER designed Common Housing©Bisceglie, a cooperative housing project consisting of 103 units with shared services currently under construction.
 Bridging the gap between practice and research, ITER is committed to creating synergies across different building cultures and delivering designs that bring equity, diversity and inclusion into the built environment at every scale, from masterplans, to collective infrastructures and individual buildings.